-PHL 2850 Philosophy of Law (RST)
+PHL 2850 Philosophy of Law (RST) 3 s.h.
 A critical survey of the three basic questions of the philosophy of law, via ontology (What is law?), epistemology (How do we know about law?), and ethics (Why should we obey the law?).
 Entails a study of what makes a legal system legitimate, the difference between (religious) morality and the law, legal theory, penology, and police ethics.

-PHL 2990 Principles of Catholic Social Doctrine (RST) 3 s.h.
+PHL 2990 Principles of Catholic School Doctrine (RST) 3 s.h.

-PHL 3150 Existentialism
+PHL 3150 Existentialism 3 s.h.
 A study of the major themes of the philosophical approach of existential phenomenology which forms the intellectual foundation of much of modern thought and literature.
-(Recommended for students interested in art, music, and literary criticism.)
+(Recommended for students interested in art, music, literary criticism.)

-PHL 3310 Philosophy of Science
+PHL 3310 Philosophy of Science 3 s.h.
 A study of the philosophy of science, reflecting on the philosophical presuppositions of modern scientific inquiry and a philosophical consideration of the nature of the world in which we live.
 (Recommended for students interested in science and math.)

-PHL 3650 Philosophy of Knowledge

-An examination of the philosophical problems connected with the questions of how human beings know what they know, and how they know whether that knowledge is true or not.
+PHL 3650 Philosophy of Knowledge 3 s.h.
+An examination of the philosophical problems connected with the questions of how human beings know what they know, and how they know whether the knowledge is true or not.
 (Recommended for students interested in psychology.)

-PHL 3750 Special Topics in Philosophy
+PHL 3750 Special Topics in Philosophy 1-4 s.h. (max.
+9 s.h.)
 Focus on specialized topics of philosophical inquiry.
 Topics vary; may be repeated for credit with a new topic.
 PHL 1010 may be a prerequisite in some cases.

-PHL 4080 Moral Issues in Business (RST) (Recommended for students interested in business.)
+PHL 4080 Moral Issues in Business (RST)